Degree: Master of Arts (M.A.)

 Tuition fees for a second degree: €650

-The M.A. in Political Science, which is taught in English, is a research-oriented program that equips students with advanced methodological skills in data analysis.
+The two-year master's program in Political Science is a research-oriented master's program during which students advance their methodological competencies in data analysis.

 The University of Mannheim has one of the best political science departments in Germany.
 Numerous independent national and international rankings, such as the Times Higher Education Ranking or the CHE University Ranking (published by the German newspaper DIE ZEIT), have confirmed the good study conditions at the Department of Political Science in Mannheim and have repeatedly ranked it at the top (take a look at the rankings).